• Skip to primary navigation

 Can I really cook sausage and bacon in same skillet?

 Yes and it's a game changer!
-I often cut my bacon into strips by cutting crosswise into 1/4-inch-thick strips but with this recipe, I just cook it in the same skillet with the sausage and save time AND having to wash another skillet.
+I often cut my bacon into strips by cutting crosswise into ¼-inch-thick strips but with this recipe, I just cook it in the same skillet with the sausage and save time AND having to wash another skillet.

 You stir the bacon and sausage often to crumble the sausage and break up the bacon pieces.

-If you make this recipe I'd love to see it!
-Tag me on social media with #gritsandgouda or @gritsandgouda.
-Leave a comment below the printable recipe if you have questions or tell me how you liked the recipe.
+Leave a comment below the printable recipe if you have questions or want to tell me how you liked the recipe.
 Don't forget to give the recipe a rating of 5 stars if you love it!

 bacon sausage strata baked in stoneware dish on blue placemat